OG-Testing-user/ogcraft-site/docs/Wiki/Mod Policy.md

 - **Cosmetic Mods**
   - Capes, Armor/Hat swaps, or any purely visual feature.
 - **Schematica or Litematica**
-  - Only allowed for building guides — **printer mode is not allowed**.
+  -  **printer mode or any mode that places blocks for you is not allowed**.

 ---

 ## ❌ Disallowed Mods

-These mods are prohibited because they provide a clear gameplay advantage:
+Heres some examples of mods are prohibited because they provide a clear gameplay advantage:

 - **Hacked Clients or Cheats**
   - Anything like Wurst, Aristois, or similar.